scikit-hep/awkward/docs-src/how-to-math-reducing.md

 [ak.all](https://awkward-array.readthedocs.io/en/latest/_auto/ak.all.html) tests whether all [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) elements along a given axis evaluate to `True`, e.g. it returns a “logical and” of the [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) elements over a given axis.

-It returns `True` for an empty list.
+This operation returns `True` for an empty list.

 It is similar to NumPy's [all](https://docs.scipy.org/doc/numpy/reference/generated/numpy.all.html).